Skip to main contentSkip Navigation or Skip to Content

 Athletic shoes (i.e. running shoes, court shoes) provide a considerable degree of comfort and support to the foot in strenuous activities, but this type of footwear is only acceptable within the work environment where the style and construction provides adequate protection from the dangers to which the worker will be exposed.
 For example, mesh-type covering over the toe area would not be acceptable in a laboratory where there is a danger of chemicals dropping onto the foot.
 Low cut uppers will not be acceptable where there is a danger of abrasion to the ankle.
 The use of running shoes which are equipped with safety toes is not permitted within TRU operations.

 The following table provides some guidance in determining what type of footwear would be appropriate for different applications.
-If anyone is unsure about what is the correct type of footwear to be used for a certain job, the Office of Safety and Emergency Management should be consulted.
+If anyone is unsure about what is the correct type of footwear to be used for a certain job, Risk and Safety Services should be consulted.

 Footwear requirements for different work activities